AnirudhGoel2004/AnirudhGoel2004/README.md

-Hi, I'm Anirudh! 👋
+Hey there! 👋

-I'm a software developer and Computer Science Student at the University of Waterloo!
-I'm also actively involved in contributing to tech projects for social good.
-My interests lie in full-stack web development, machine learning, and data analysis 🌐🤖📊.
+I'm Anirudh Goel, a coding enthusiast and firmware wizard 🧙‍♂️.
+Currently on a quest for my Bachelor's in Computer Science at the University of Waterloo.
+Spent a tech-packed internship at eButterfly, fluttering around React.js and PHP to enhance butterfly observations 🦋.
+When not electrifying cars at Waterloo Formula Electric ⚡, I'm crafting award-winning websites and building e-commerce dreams with React.js and Django 🚀.
+Check out my GitHub galaxy for a journey through Python, Java, TypeScript, and more! 🌌 Let's code and create some digital magic! ✨👨‍💻✨

 <!--
 **AnirudhGoel2004/AnirudhGoel2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.